Cactoidal/Chronomancer/Chronomancer/README.md

 "callback_function" is the function that will be called on the callback node,
 and "callback_args" are any application-specific arguments you need to pass to the callback function.

 To get calldata for interacting with a contract, you will need to use a separate module, such as a GDNative library that uses ethers-rs via Godot Rust.
-Please refer to this README for more information.